tadyen/.dootfiles/scripts/tadycon/readme.md

 ## 1 Overview
 - these are `TOML` files and follow the toml spec
-- for specifivity of this function, they shall be strictly named `tadyen.toml`
+- for specifivity of this function, they shall be strictly named `tadyconf.toml`
 - only 1 or none of it can exist per dir
 - 1 file only applies to 1 application